 - Family Participation: Since being cut off from loved ones may be of particular concern for an individual, incorporating the participation of family members is often implemented in treatment.

 If you or someone you know has a Flakka addiction, contact a treatment provider today.
 Flakka drug is a dangerous drug and may result in users hurting themselves and hurting others as well.
 At We Level Up Treatment Center provides world-class care with round-the-clock medical professionals available to help you cope.
 We work as an integrated team providing support through flakka drugs and other aspects of treatment.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
-Our counselors know what you are going through and will answer any of your questions.
+Our specialists know what you are going through and will answer any of your questions.

 Your call is private and confidential, and there is never any obligation.